Dajal Tehsil: Four Sufi Sultans

 Daajal is also the place of four Sufi sultans and saints named Abharng Sultan, Sanghi Sultan and Ganwar Sultan.
 Bodla Bahar and Ameer Hamza Sultan is the most famous of all these.
-The Abharang Sultan Gathering (Maela) is a local festival.
-This festival (maela) starts from 1st Safar ul Muzzaffar to eight Safar ul Muzzaffar.
+The Abharang Sultan Gathering (Mela) is a local festival.
+This festival (mela) starts from 1st Safar ul Muzzaffar to eight Safar ul Muzzaffar.

 People from nearby places come to see this maela.
 Chiragh are also lighted on the Tomb of Ahmad Abhrang Sultan.